-The updated revision removes the two problematic footprints altogether; a reorganization in the GPIO connectors allowed them to be moved together with the other pins.
-Revision 1 used a dedicated header for the Boot jumper that was meant to be closed during normal operation, and removed only to enter the bootloader.
-Revision 2 moved the boot pin into the connector, and such arrangement would not be practical; the solution was to invert the jumper's logic by changing the Boot pull-up to a pull-down.
-The bootloader is now activated by inserting a regular 2.54 mm jumper into the connector1, as can be seen in Figure 14.1b.
+The second, updated revision of the board (Figure 14.1b) removes the two problematic footprints altogether; a reorganization in the GPIO connectors allowed them to be moved together with the other pins.
+The Boot jumper was meant to be closed during normal operation, to avoid it getting lost.
+Since revision 2 moved the boot pin into the top connector, this had to be changed; the jumper logic was inverted by changing its pull-up resistor to a pull-down.
+The bootloader is now activated by inserting a jumper into the connector, shorting the Boot pin (labeled "B") to the adjacent 3.3 V pin.